peer/doc/CODE_STYLE.md

 into a clearer change.
 We leave unsuccessful attempts in the repository because maybe in the future we can come back to them and use them, maybe in a different context or way.

-For most changes to the repository, we make first a feature branch from `master` branch.
+For most changes to the repository, we make first a feature branch from `devel` branch.
 We make all necessary changes in that new branch, potentially make multiple commits.
-We make a pull request against the `master` branch for the change to be reviewed and merged.
-We should make a pull request even before all changes are finished so that others can comment and discuss the development.
-We can continue adding more commits to this branch even after the pull request has been made and GitHub will update the pull request automatically.
-Until a pull request is finished and is deemed ready to be merged by its author, pull request's title should be prefixed with `WiP` keyword so that it is clear that it is not yet meant to be merged (and thoroughly reviewed).
+We make a merge request against the `devel` branch for the change to be reviewed and merged.
+We should make a merge request even before all changes are finished so that others can comment and discuss the development.
+We can continue adding more commits to this branch even after the merge request has been made and GitLab will update the merge request automatically.
+Until a merge request is finished and is deemed ready to be merged by its author, merge request's title should be prefixed with `WiP` keyword so that it is clear that it is not yet meant to be merged (and thoroughly reviewed).

 ### Commit messages

 Commit messages should be descriptive and full sentences, with grammatically correct punctuation.
 If possible, they should reference relevant tickets (by appending something like `See #123.`) or even close them (`Fixes #123.`).
-GitHub recognizes that.
+GitLab recognizes that.
 If longer commit message is suitable (which is always a good thing), first one line summary should be made (50 characters is a soft limit), followed by an empty line, followed by a multi-line message: